Shmulik27/IncidentResolutionAssistant/README.md

 - **ML Models**: Replace or retrain models in each microservice as needed.
 - **Knowledge Base**: Add more incidents/docs to `INCIDENTS` in `knowledge_base/vector_search.py` or connect to a real DB.
 - **Integrations**: Add Slack, Teams, or other chat/alert integrations in the `integrations/` directory.
+- **Sidebar/Navigation**: To add or remove sidebar items, see the Frontend Navigation & Structure section above.
+- **Analytics Widgets**: Add new analytics widgets as new components and routes under Dashboard.

 ## Production Notes
 - All services have `/health` and `/metrics` endpoints for orchestration/monitoring.
 - Use Docker Compose or Kubernetes for deployment.
 - Ensure secrets are managed securely (do not commit real secrets).
 - Add logging/monitoring as needed for your environment.

+---

+## Changelog (Recent Improvements)
+- **Sidebar Hierarchy:** Analytics Dashboard, Incident Analytics, and Real-Time Metrics are now nested under Dashboard for better UX.
+- **Test Runner Removed:** The Test Runner feature has been removed from the UI and codebase.
+- **Frontend Dockerfile:** Added a Dockerfile for the React frontend for Docker Compose and production builds.
+- **K8s Log Scanner:** Enhanced to support both EKS and GKE clusters, with clear credential and plugin requirements.
+- **UI/UX:** Modernized dashboard, analytics, and navigation.
+Quick actions and statistics are available on the main dashboard.
+- **Extensibility:** Clear instructions for adding new analytics widgets and sidebar items.

 ---
 This project is production-ready and easy to extend for your team's needs!